Schtitle24/First-Challenge/README.md

 This is my first challenge in my UT Tech Bootcamp
-I have been provided a starter code and tasked with the following user story
+I have been provided a starter code and tasked with the following user story to help me improve my code.
+Making it prettier and easier to work with for those that wish to contribute to my work.

 User Story:
 AS A marketing agency